microsoft/OpenHack-FHIR/Challenge02-HL7IngestandConvert/ReadMe.md

         ```
         runhl7relay https://<your ingest host name from above/api/hl7ingest "<function app key from above>"
        ```
-   * You can now point any HL7 MLLP Engine to the HL7 Relay listening port (default is 8079) and it will transfer messages to the hl7ingest function app over https
+   * You can now point any HL7 MLLP Engine to the HL7 Relay listening port (default is 8079) and it will transfer messages to the hl7ingest function app over https.
-   * An appropriate HL7 ACK will be sent to the engine from the relay listener
+   * An appropriate HL7 ACK will be sent to the engine from the relay listener.

 ## Task #2: HL7 Conversion to FHIR
 In this task, you will: